What is employee experience (EX)?

 Help your employees find purpose and meaning.

-The Great Resignation was, in part, driven by employees leaving to seek out work they considered more meaningful.
+The Great Resignation was drive, in part, by employees leaving to seek out work they considered more meaningful.
 However, employers who helped their employees discover the purpose and meaning of their work were better protected against the trend.
 Having an authentic purpose statement that makes an impact day-to-day is a great place to start.

 Make employee experience a strategic, company-wide initiative.